marijnmarijntje/Programmeerproject/PROCESS.md

 * There is a counter for no data points

 ### Weekend (29-01-2017)
 Made a new homepage with bootstrap.
-Timeslider is now located under the worldmap and table and above the other two visualisations so that its more in the center of the page.
+Timeslider is now located under the worldmap and table and above the other two visualizations so that its more in the center of the page.
 --> file is called: homepage.html

 ## Week 4